Cosmetic Science MS

 Q. How long does it take to complete the program?

-Students typically complete the program within five semesters, but there are great variances.
+Students typically complete the program within four semesters, but there are great variances.
 Students are unlikely to finish this program in less than five semesters mainly due to the course scheduling and availability.

 Q: I work full time during the day.
 Can I complete this program on a part-time basis taking only evening classes?